abhirajb-4/weather-app/readme.md

-**Display weather** : Display weather of 5 cities **Threading** : The data is fetched from operweather api at user defined intervals **Dominent weather** : Dominent weather of a city can be identified **Temperature data** : Different temperature calculations can be made
+**Display weather** : Display weather of 5 cities **Threading** : The data is fetched from operweather api at user defined intervals **Dominant weather** : Dominant weather of a city can be identified **Temperature data** : Different temperature calculations can be made **Alerts for temperatures**  : The User gets alerts by changing the background color of the container

 ## Project Structure
   - `static/`: Contains static files (CSS, JavaScript).